 • Best for: Multi-layer tear-offs and small commercial roofs

-Use the 30-yard bin for larger tear-offs to avoid a second haul-out that delays crew demobilization.
+The 30-yard bin keeps big tear-offs moving when a second haul-out would stall crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning